KonduitAI/dl4j-dev-tools/codegen/README.md

     Op("opName") { /* op properties in op context */ }
     val opName = Op("opName") { /* op properties in op context */ }
     val anotherOp = Op("anotherOp", opName) { /* op properties in op context */ }
+    Op("anotherOp2", opName, keepInputs=false) { /* op properties in op context */ }

 Every op requires a namespace unique op name.

 When defining an op, you can assign it to a variable in order to be able to reference it later on.
 You might want to do this to inherit the properties of that op when defining another op.

-Note: When using op inheritance, you will replace inputs, args, outputs and documentation as soon as you define one of them.
-If you want to change one input, you will have to define all of the inputs.
-If you want to change one argument, you will have to define all arguments.
+Note: When using op inheritance, you will add to inputs, args, outputs, signatures and documentation.
+If you want to replace them instead, you can set any of the following `keepInputs`, `keepArgs`, `keepOutputs`, `keepSignatures`, `keepDoc`, `keepConstraints` to `false`.

 Note: Op inheritance is only available within a namespace.
 Allowing cross-namespace inheritance would violate the principle that we want to keep Op definitions as readable as possible.